tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 ## Generic Types

 Sometimes when we do marking we get lists of students indexed by their Student Number (a `number`).
-Sometimes its by email address (a `string`).
+Sometimes it's by email address (a `string`).
 You can see the concept of student numbers probably predates the existence of student emails (yes, universities often predate the internet!).
 What if one day our systems will use yet another identifier?
 We can future proof a program that works with lists of students by deferring the decision of the particular type of the id:

 ```typescript